4Q122

-4Q122 (4Q LXXDeut; TM 62297; LDAB 3458) – is a septuagint manuscript written on parchment (prepared from animal skin), dated from second century B.C.E..
+4Q122 (4Q LXXDeut; TM 62297; LDAB 3458, Rahlfs 819) – is a septuagint manuscript written on parchment (prepared from animal skin), dated from second century B.C.E..
 The scroll contains a fragment of the biblical Book of Deuteronomy 11:4.
 It was found in a cave at Qumran in Cave 4.
 This fragment is also referred to as number 819 on the list of the Septuagint manuscripts according classification system by Alfred Rahlfs.

+Publication

 The manuscript was published and described in 1992 by Patrick W. Skehan in his publication of Qumran cave 4.4 (Discoveries in the Judaean desert 9).
 Old designations roll indicates that it was found in Cave 4.

 Reconstruction of the text

-Preserved text comes from Deuteronomy 11: 4.
+The preserved text comes from Deuteronomy 11:4.
 It contains 27-28 characters per line..
+The letters that are bolded have been reconstructed.